If you or a loved one are seeking treatment for alcohol or substance abuse, please call our partner facility today:

 Staying up all night and sleeping all day could be an indicator that a college student may be abusing alcohol.
 Alcohol consumption can disrupt sleep patterns and can reduce REM sleep.
 REM sleep can cause daytime drowsiness and poor concentration, which again, can result in suffering grades as mentioned above.

 Mood swings are another signal that a college student may be abusing alcohol.
 Going from an upbeat and positive person to being irritable and agitated easily is a cause for concern.
 The more they rely on alcohol to make them “feel better,“ the more their risk of depression and alcohol addiction increases.

 Alcohol abuse is a serious problem among young adults and college students.
-If you suspect a loved one may have an alcohol addiction, Blueprints for Recovery Blueprints for Recovery can help.
+If you suspect a loved one may have an alcohol addiction, The PAC Program The PAC Program can help.
 We provide young men between the ages of 18 and 30 a safe place for alcohol and drug rehabilitation in Arizona.